 by Alex Brody

 Spooky season is upon us!
-Along with scary movies, creepy costumes, and haunted housesAMP, there is spooky food at haunted restaurants.
+Along with scary movies, creepy costumes, and haunted houses, there is spooky food at haunted restaurants.
 I am not referring to the candies you get from trick or treating around your neighborhood, but the places you can eat and have some supernatural experiences.

 Spooky season is upon us!
 Along with scary movies and creepy costumes, there is of course spooky food at haunted restaurants.
 I am not referring to the candies you get from trick or treating around your neighborhood, but the places you can eat and have some supernatural experiences.